How to Create a Responsive Navbar with Hamburger Menu Using HTML, CSS and JavaScript

 4. JavaScript Code

-Watch full tutorial on my YouTube Channel: Watch Here.
+Watch the full tutorial on my YouTube Channel: Watch Here.

 Let's start making an amazing responsive navbar with hamburger menu using HTML, CSS, and JavaScript step by step.